PUMPKIN PESTO

-Autumn has a special flavor, and if we could capture it in a jar, it would undoubtedly be this Pumpkin Pesto.
+Autumn has a special flavor, and if we could capture it in a jar, the result would undoubtedly be this Pumpkin Pesto.

-It’s the ingredient that transforms a classic into something unexpected.
+It’s the ingredient that turns a classic into something unexpected.

 This is a versatile recipe, and I often use it as a filling for savory pies or spread on crostini, perhaps with the addition of fresh cheese.

-Often, the problem with vegetable-based pestos is that they end up too watery once blended, losing the creamy consistency needed to adhere well to pasta or crostini.
+Often, the problem with vegetable-based pesti is that they end up too watery once blended, losing the creamy texture needed to cling well to pasta or crostini.

-I’ll reveal the trick to solve this problem: the pumpkin must be cooked in a pan until it’s tender and falls apart, eliminating excess water, without boiling it in water.
+I’ll share the trick that fixes this problem: the pumpkin should be cooked in a pan until tender and falling apart, eliminating excess water, rather than boiled in water.

 This reduces moisture.
-Furthermore, the combination of nuts and grated cheese (the dry ingredients) in the blender helps to give structure to the final cream.
+In addition, the combination of walnuts and grated cheese (the dry ingredients) in the food chopper helps give structure to the final cream.

-The sweetness of the pumpkin blends with the savory taste of the cheese and the crunchiness of the nuts.
-It is prepared in a flash, with a few steps and no stress.
+The sweetness of the pumpkin blends with the salty taste of the cheese and the crunch of the walnuts.
+It comes together in no time, with few steps and no stress.

 • Difficulty: Very easy